This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Step 3: Whisk together until well combined.

-Step 4: Place the butter and sugar in a large mixing bowl or in the large bowl of a stand mixer.
-With the paddle attachment, cream the butter and sugar on medium speed until well incorporated.
+Step 4: Place the butter and sugar in a large mixing bowl or in the large bowl of a stand mixer fitted with the paddle attachment.
+Cream the butter and sugar on medium speed until well incorporated.

 Step 5: Then begin to add in eggs, one at a time, into the sugar mixture.
 Mix on low speed in between additions until they are all incorporated.